 From 1 July 2017, you do not have to be self-employed in order to contribute to your SMSF tax-effectively.
 You can claim a tax deduction on Superannuation contributions.
 The contributions made to your SMSF are called “concessional contributions” because this will be taxed in your SMSF at the concessional rate of 15%.

 An annual cap for concessional contributions (From 1 July 2021, the concessional contributions cap is $27,500.) is applied to your concessional contributions.
 Please note that if you exceed this cap, a penalty tax will be applied.
 You should complete a Deduction for Personal Super Contributions (click on the link for more info).
 To download the form, click below:

 Please complete this form and send a copy to Superannuation Warehouse.
 This will be used to complete your SMSF tax return.

 To claim a deduction in a personal capacity for super, you have to complete the form noted above.
 Remember to keep a copy of this form, also referred to as a S290-170 notice, as proof the concessional contribution was paid to the SMSF.
 It is crucial that Trustees provide a Notice of Intent to Deduct before they lodge a personal income tax return and earlier than the end of the next income year.

-You can also contribute an extra $180,000 per year into your SMSF as a non-concessional contribution.
+You can also contribute an extra $110,000 per year into your SMSF as a non-concessional contribution.